blueburncz/BBMOD/docs_src/index.md

 quick overview of how to use BBMOD.

-If you have experience with older versions of BBMOD, see [Migrating from 2.5.0](./MigratingFrom2.5.0.html) to learn how to upgrade to the latest version of BBMOD.
+If you have experience with older versions of BBMOD, see [Migrating from 2.5.0](./MigratingFrom2.5.0.html) to learn how to upgrade to BBMOD 3.0.0.

 ## Contents
 * [Changelog](./Changelog_.html)